-The first step you take when choosing self storage is selecting the correct facility.
-You want your belongings to be safe and secure at all times.
-You look for security cameras, check to see if the property is well lit, confirm there is a fence surrounding the self storage units with an access gate and that there is a property manager on site regularly.
+You want your belongings to be safe and secure at all times in storage.
+You look for security cameras, check to see if the property is well lit, confirm there is a fence surrounding the self storage units with an access gate and that there is a property manager on-site regularly — all good things!
 One step many people overlook is choosing the best lock for your storage unit.
-Knowing the facility is secure is very important, but having the right lock is your last bit of protection against theft; so it should not be taken lightly.
+Knowing the facility is secure is very important, but having the right lock is another protection against theft; so it should not be taken lightly.

-You may think you can just bring in that lock from home that you used on your shed to save some money.
+You may think you can just bring in a lock from home to save some money.
 However, that would be a big mistake.
-You need to keep in mind that if something bad were to happen and an unwelcome visitor wants to gain access to your unit, that lock is what will keep them out – or let them in if you choose poorly.
+Keep in mind that if something bad were to happen, that lock is what will keep them out — or let them in… if you choose poorly.

 There are many different types and styles of locks that you can purchase.
 We want to help you choose wisely.
-Let’s go over some of the most common locks on the market, and give you some pros and cons of each so you can make the best decision.
+Here are some common options for best storage unit locks along with pros and cons:

 The name means just that, no key exists.
 Instead of using a key to open and close the lock, you will either punch in a series of numbers or dial a combination.
 These locks were originally developed for cars with remote entry systems, but have been modified for residential applications like the front door at your house, the lock for your gym locker or a bicycle chain lock.